We spoke to a LGBTQ+ teacher about her experience working in the Catholic school system and the proposed Safe Schools program.

 It stops me from getting closer to people that I work with.
 I don’t go out with my colleagues.

-Do you feel that if you had a gay family at the school you teach at now, it would be accepting of and incubating for that family?
+Do you feel that if you had students with LGBTQ+ parents at the school you teach at now, it would be particularly incubating for that family?

-To be honest, I don’t think they would be accepted into the school in the first place, but they couldn’t legally say that it was because they were a gay family.
-Whether the excuse is because “we’ve got too many applicants” or “you’re out of the area” – they can’t say it’s because their parents are in a same-sex relationship, that’s discrimination.
+To be honest, I don’t think they would be accepted into the school in the first place, but they couldn’t say that it was because the parents were gay.
+The excuse would be “we’ve got too many applicants” or “you’re out of the area.”
 People of a different religion have trouble getting in so I feel like same-sex couples have little to no chance.

 What if they were accepted?